maikewu/forms/docs/sections/00-form-sections.md

 Welcome to the sections :)

-You can find a list below, that contains all fields.
+You can find a list below, that contains all sections.

 | Property                                                 | Description                                                                                                  |
 | :--------------------------------------------------------| :----------------------------------------------------------------------------------------------------------- |